grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* the giant metal machine tooling through rickety wood structures;
 	* they have to run on the surface because the water is shallow
 		* some close calls with too shallow --- watching that depth-under-keel gauge again --- warning lights
+		* Maybe ten meters
+		* A narrow channel full of other ships and surfaced subs making their way into and out of ports

 * [ ] _The find their dock and unload._
 	* the person who accepts delivery says sub-marine like it's two words. maybe a trader in a depot or something.
 Broken English in general